The Playbook on Sustainability: Partnerships & Revenue

 To find high-potential partners, a helpful question to consider is: which groups and channels are organizations already frequenting?
 Embedding yourself in the right circles within your sector can give you access to potential partners.
 EducationSuperHighway, the tech nonprofit that successfully brought high-speed Internet to every public school classroom in America, realized the government agencies and school district leaders it wanted to partner with were part of the same trade associations.
 By making an initial connection with these groups, EducationSuperHighway gained introductions to multiple target partners (hello warm intros!).

-Let’s take a look at some successful community organization partnerships (see Chapter 3: Nonprofit Judo for additional examples).
+Let’s take a look at some successful community organization partnerships (see The Playbook on Nonprofit Judo for additional examples).

 What Should You Send to Partners?